doekman/doekman.github.io/_posts/2020-10-05-Pretty-printing-JSON-with-a-twist.md

 ---
 layout: post
 title:  "Pretty Print JSON with a Twist"
-date:   2020-09-20
+date:   2020-10-05
 is_listed: true
 ---

-**TLDR;** You _can_ pretty print JSON in a different manner.
+**TLDR;** You can pretty print JSON in a _different manner_.
 [Try it here][json_pp.js].

-My second programming language was Turbo Pascal.
-And from a BBS-pal I learned a notation in Pascal that has the _semicolon_ at the _start_ of the line, instead of at the end of the line, as most people did.
-Sometimes I still do the same with JSON.
+My second programming language was Turbo Pascal (first one GW-Basic).
+From a BBS-pal I learned a notation in Pascal that has the _semicolon_ at the _start_ of the line, instead of at the end of the line, as most people did.
+Sometimes I still apply the same formatting to JSON.

 In this blog, I want to explore how such formatting can be done using Python and JavaScript.
 Just for the record: Pascal uses semicolons as statement _separator_, where as languages like C use them as statement _terminator_.
+JSON shares this behaviour with Pascal.

 To make clear what I want, here's an example JSON file in the desired layout: